the-draupnir-project/draupnir-documentation/docs/protections/configuring-protections.md

-If you expand the details, you will be able to see a list of compatible capability providers for the _capability interface_ desingated for this capability.
+If you expand the details, you will be able to see a list of compatible capability providers for the _capability interface_ designated for this capability.
 Protections will always have at least two different options, a standard capability and a simulated capability.
 You will be able to read a description of what each capability provider does.